Mathematics Ph.D. Program

 TOEFL (Test of English as a Foreign Language) scores are required for international students whose native language is not English.
-Only students who have studied full time for two or more years at a college or university located in a country where English is the native language and where English is the language of instruction are exempt from the TOEFL.
-More information on languge requirements.
+Only students who have studied full time for two or more years at a college or university located in a country where English is the native language and where English is the language of instruction are exempt from the TOEFL at the time of application.
+More information on language requirements.

 Everyone who applies for admission to the graduate program in mathematics is automatically considered for financial aid.
 For many years the field has been able to provide financial support — through a teaching assistantship, fellowship, or graduate research assistantship — to every graduate student who is making satisfactory progress towards the Ph.D. degree, and it expects to continue this practice.

-Some of our students have fellowships from the National Science Foundations or other sources.
-However, most are supported by Teaching Assistantships, which pay $25, 780 for 10–15 hours per week in 2017–2018.
-Duties may be (i) grading for advanced courses, (ii) giving recitation sections, or (iii) teaching a section of calculus.
-Assignments to courses are made by the Director of Teaching Assistant Programs, Kelly Delp, but are based on the students' requests.
+Some of our students have fellowships from the National Science Foundation or other sources.
+However, most are supported by Teaching Assistantships, which pay $32,494 for 15 hours per week in 2023–2024.
+Duties may be (i) grading for mathematics courses, (ii) giving recitation sections, or (iii) teaching a section of calculus.
+Assignments to courses are made by the Director of Teaching Assistant Programs, Lecturer Marie MacDonald, but are based on the students' requests.